ePudom/Data-Analyst-Portfolio/Pizza Sales/README.md

 - **`dashboard_wireframe.pptx`**: A PowerPoint file that contains the background image of the final dashboard.
 - **`README.md`**: You're perusing it right now - a gateway to my project's essence and aspirations.

 Dive into the depths of my project repository to discover the secrets that lie within.
 Be sure to give your observation and feedback.
-Thank you :smiling-face:.
+Thank you :).